Public Safety Center construction project

 While county leaders hope to begin construction soon after bids are approved, construction supply shortages may cause some problems, at least early on.
 Supplies that have been hard to come during the pandemic, including steel and precast concrete panels, will be ordered as soon as possible to minimize delays.

-The Board of Commissioners last year voted to use a construction manager to facilitate the project.
-That will allow bids to go out piecemeal instead of in one large package.
+The Board of Commissioners in 2021 voted to use a construction manager to facilitate the project.
+That allowed bids to go out piecemeal instead of in one large package.
 That should help local firms, allowing them to secure contracts and benefit financially from the project.

 A $48 million bond sale will help finance construction of the Public Safety Center.
-That's anticipated early in summer 2022.
+That's anticipated on July 19, 2022.

 Taxes collected could only be used to repay construction bonds for the Public Safety Center.
 The tax would last a maximum of 30 years, but if the debt is paid more quickly, it would sunset.